 Knowing the deadlines that apply to your car accident case is essential for protecting your right to recover compensation and hold the at-fault driver accountable.
 Each state sets a deadline for beginning a personal injury lawsuit in civil court.
 If you miss this deadline, it could mean you cannot seek or recover compensation in your case.

-In either scenario, if you attempt to file a lawsuit after Louisiana’s one-year deadline has passed, the court will almost certainly dismiss the case against the responsible party and you will be barred from recovering against them.
+If you attempt to file a lawsuit after the deadline has passed, the court will almost certainly dismiss the case against the responsible party, and you will be barred from recovering a court award from them.

 For a free legal consultation, call 800-537-8185

 Every state has its own statutes of limitations, and they can vary widely.
 While Louisiana’s one-year limit for personal injury claims is very short, other states in the area have longer periods to act.
 These include:

 - Two years in an Alabama accident claim, per Ala.
 Code § 6-2-38

 - Three years to file a lawsuit in Arkansas under Ark.
 Code Ann. § 16-56-105

 - Three years to sue based on a Mississippi collision, per Miss.
 Code Ann. § 15-1-49